 By staging innovative spaces, in which communication and negotiation take place, new social structures and a manifestation of a multiplicity of voices in the production of our built environment become possible.

 At present Katharina Rohde is a PhD Cand. at the Department of Architecture at KU Leuven in Belgium and conducts research on ”Urbanism(s) of Pluralism: Learning to live together“ in Berlin and Johannesburg.
+She is also an Associate Researcher for Desining Inclusion (DESINC): How to adapt urban planning teaching for the inclusion of asylum seekers & refugees.
+A collaboration of KU Leuven, Politecnico di Milano,

 Since 2005 kr continuously holds teaching positions at International Universities such as The University of the Witwatersrand Johannesburg, South Africa (Dep. of Architecture and Urban Planning & School of Arts), The Technical University of Berlin (Habitat Unit & Urban Planning Laboratory), The HafenCity University, Hamburg and others.